After esports org taunts opponents with plane banner, players ground rivalry talk

 As the game went on, G2′s social media stunts leaned into self-deprecation as things didn’t go the team’s way.

-“Don’t worry guys, for map 2, we just need to work on communication, aim, map awareness, crosshair placement, eco management, pistol aim, op flicks, grenade spots, pop flashes, positioning, bomb plant positions, retake ability, spray control, skill use, and getting kills,” tweeted the main G2 Esports account after the first map went Sentinels’ way, riffing on a classic “copypasta,” or piece of text that has been repeated widely online, usually with humorous intent.
+“Don’t worry guys, for map 2, we just need to work on communication, aim, map awareness, crosshair placement, eco management, pistol aim, op flicks, grenade spots, pop flashes, positioning, bomb plant positions, retake ability, spray control, skill use, and getting kills,” tweeted the main G2 Esports account after the first map went Sentinels’s way, riffing on a classic “copypasta,” or piece of text that has been repeated widely online, usually with humorous intent.

 G2′s vocal and very online founder, Carlos “ocelote” Rodriguez, tweeted through it all in a style that oscillated between self-aware and mild cringe.